-Few people have had a better 2017 than the Frankenmuth band of brothers, Greta Van Fleet.
-The Kiszka clan of twin brothers Josh (vocals) and Jake (lead guitar) with younger brother Sam (bass and keyboards) are joined with brother from another mother Danny Wagner on drums to form the familiar but fresh sound of Greta Van Fleet.
-The music world has gone nuts, and rightfully so, over their debut single released earlier this year, “Highway Tune.”
+Few people had a better 2017 than the Frankenmuth band of brothers, Greta Van Fleet.
+The Kiszka clan of twins Josh (vocals) and Jake (lead guitar) with younger brother Sam (bass and keyboards) are joined with brother from another mother Danny Wagner on drums to form the familiar but fresh sound of Greta Van Fleet.
+The music world has gone nuts, and rightfully so, over what some are calling the “Saviors of Rock”.

-The soul-rock throwbacks dropped a double-EP, From the Fires, in November, and they’re coming the St. Andrew’s Hall for two sold-out shows on December 28 and 29.
+The soul-rock throwbacks dropped a double-EP, From the Fires, in November 2017 and a full-length debut album coming soon.
 We here at HWID haven’t been this excited for a band’s debut since the incredible Whatever People Say I Am, That’s What I’m Not from Arctic Monkeys, way back in 2006.
+After traveling the globe playing small venues and giant festival like Coachella, they’re coming home.
+A run of THREE sold out shows at The Fillmore Detroit on May 22, 23, and 25 is sure to be a f*cking riot.
 As you might expect, we couldn’t wait to speak with them.
-Jake Kiszka joined us to chat about how crazy this year has been, when to expect their full-length album, arson, and meeting a living legend.
+Jake Kiszka joined us to chat about how crazy 2017 was for them, when to expect their full-length album, arson, and meeting a living legend.

 HWID: Looking in from the outside, this year has been huge for Greta Van Fleet.
 How’s 2017 been for you?

 Jake Kiszka: It’s been sort of overwhelming.
 The venues have been getting bigger and the crowds have been growing, but overall, it’s been overwhelming.

 HWID: Have the bigger crowds and bigger venues changed how you guys perform?